 - 1 tablespoon pepper

 - In a large pot, bring water, apple cider vinegar, brown sugar, and salt to a boil.
 Once it reaches a boil, turn off the heat and stir until the sugar and salt are dissolved.
 Add the garlic cloves, bay leaves, pepper, and lemon peel.
 Allow mixture to cool completely.
 Add 4 cups of ice to the mixture.

 - Place a large plastic trash bag inside a cooler.
 Put the clean, dry turkey inside the cooler and pour the brine over the turkey.
 Periodically check the temperature of the cooler.
 It should remain between 35 and 40 degrees F. Leave the turkey in the brine for 24 hours.

 Close the bag around the turkey and pour ice over the bag to ensure a consistent right temperature.

-I often use dry brines, especially with venison and beef as I relate in my post, Tenderizing Tough Cuts of Meat with the Best Dry Rub Recipe.
+I often use dry brines, especially with venison and beef, as detailed in my post Tenderizing Tough Cuts of Meat with the Best Dry Rub Recipe.

-It works equally as well with turkey.
-Dry brine will help your turkey retain its natural moisture.
+A dry brine works equally well with a turkey.
+A dry brine will help your turkey retain its natural moisture.

 In the video below, I show you how to spatchcock, dry brine, and smoke a turkey: